-- US\$80 million in capital and operating cost reductions through virtualizationdriven efficiencies - Over 220 percent increase in processing capacity without an increase in support staff - Significant reduction in IT infrastructure floor space requirements, freeing up space for revenue generating services - 83 percent reduction in number of AIX servers - Expected increase in average utilization per server from three percent to nearly 80 percent - Faster integration of acquired healthcare operations is far reaching in scope and subject to major challenges-most or all of which are shared by major healthcare providers today.
-UPMC's strategy is to lower the cost of healthcare innovation through IT efficiency based on the simple idea that having the resources to meet future demands-operational, clinical and technological-requires the maximum efficiency of IT resources across the entire enterprise.
+- \$30 million in capital and operating cost reductions through virtualizationdriven efficiencies - 150 percent increase in processing capacity with no increase in IT support costs - 40 percent reduction in IT infrastructure floor space requirements, freeing up space for revenue generating services - 67 percent reduction in number of physical servers - Expected increase in average utilization per server from three percent to nearly 80 percent - Faster integration of acquired healthcare operations based on the simple idea that having the resources to meet future demands-be they operational, clinical and technological-requires the maximum efficiency of IT resources across the entire enterprise.
 This story revisits the initial goals and drivers of the partnership and, more importantly, tracks its progress according to key milestones.
 A key takeaway from the UPMC-IBM experience is that a well conceived transformation strategy can not only adapt to changing circumstances or intensifying trends, but indeed thrive under them.